 At about 2:30 AM on Saturday, November 2, Renisha McBride got into a car accident in her home neighborhood of Dearborn, Michigan.
 She decided to knock on the door of a nearby house in order to seek assistance.
 After being refused help, she began to walk away.
 It was then that the 70-year old homeowner shot her in the back of the head with a rifle, claiming that he feared for his life.

 Theodore Paul Wafer, the man who used such force when he shot Renisha that her family was unable to hold an open casket funeral, cited Michigan’s “Stand Your Ground Law” as justification, claiming that he was afraid for his life.
-How one can be threatened by an unarmed teenage girl who is walking away from you is beyond me.
+How can one be threatened by an unarmed teenage girl who is walking away from you?
+It is certainly beyond me to understand.
 There can be no justification for what happened.

 Why write about Renisha McBride on a health blog?

 Within public health circles, it is well known that African-American women are two to three times more likely than white women to give birth to babies that are born too small (low birthweight, or less than 5 pounds, 8 ounces) and too early (preterm, or at less than 37 weeks of pregnancy).
 These health disparities continue to impact the health of black women, men and children throughout the life course; poor birth outcomes predict infant mortality, as well as other adverse outcomes, from child disabilities and asthma to adult cardiovascular disease and diabetes.

 When first presented with these statistics, I assumed that poverty (certainly a result of racism) was to blame.
 It was overwhelming to learn that even black women who are well-educated and financially successful – in other words, women who I count among my friends and colleagues – experience poor birth outcomes at two to three times the rate of their white peers.